kugurst/git-lunch-and-learn/git-recitation-notes.md

 	- The right view is the state of the file in the branch being merged in (`new-story`, `theirs`)
 	- The middle view is the state of the file before either branch changed it, and represents what the file will look like when it is saved.

-- Overwrite the contents of the mddle view with the lines from the left and right (copy and paste works, but there are also shortcuts and buttons to press).
+- Overwrite the contents of the middle view with the lines from the left and right (copy and paste works, but there are also shortcuts and buttons to press).
 The middle file should look like this:

 ```
 solar panels are hot right now